Olentangy River Wetland Research Park

-The Wilma H. Schiermeier Olentangy River Wetland Research Park is an experimental wetland complex located adjacent to the campus of The Ohio State University in Columbus, Ohio, United States and is part of the School of Environment and Natural Resources at the university.
+The Wilma H. Schiermeier Olentangy River Wetland Research Park is an experimental wetland complex located adjacent to the campus of Ohio State University in Columbus, Ohio, United States and is part of the School of Environment and Natural Resources at the university.
 Begun in 1992, the park has developed into a multitude of different habitats and setups which are used by OSU faculty and students for research.
 Additionally, the general public is welcome to enjoy independent tours of the area during daylight hours.
 Guided tours are also available upon request.